-This was the organization’s sixth teach-in and the first to be held in a community setting.
+This was the organization’s first teach-in and the first to be held in a community setting.
 The teach-in featured tables from multiple partner organizations, including the Democratic Socialists of America, Jewish Voice for Peace and Lehigh for Palestine.

-The event included a panel discussion moderated by Cory Fischer-Hoffman, a local organizer and member of Jewish Voice for Peace; Allison Mickel, an associate professor of anthropology and director of global studies at Lehigh; Faramarz Farbod, adjunct instructor of political science at Moravian University; Raya Abdelaal, a Palestinian-American and organizer from MyLehigh Valley Youth Organization; and Naji Latefa, a Gaza native and political activist.
+The event included a panel discussion moderated by Cory Fischer-Hoffman, a local organizer and member of Jewish Voice for Peace; Allison Mickel, an associate professor of anthropology and director of global studies at Lehigh; Faramarz Farbod, adjunct instructor of political science at Moravian University; Raya Abdelaal, a Palestinian-American and organizer for MyLehigh Valley Youth Organization; and Naji Latefa, a Gaza native and political activist.

 “My goal really is just for people to feel like they learned something,” she said.
 “Hopefully, they feel moved to take the next step and next action for an end to genocide.”